 If you want SqlBackupAndFtp to send success and failure notifications via your email account hosted on these popular providers you need to Continue reading How to send SQL Backup confirmations through my GMail, Hotmail or Yahoo account

 SqlBackupAndFTP is a desktop application that is installed on SQL server computers.
-If you open the app on the computer where it is installed, you can see the history of database backups.
+If you open the app on the computer where it is installed, you can see the history of database backups on that computer:

-However, if you need to check the backup history remotely – it is easier to see it on the web – we call this feature web log.
-Moreover, if you have multiple installation, instead of checking each computer separately, it is much simpler to see backup history for every computer on a single web log page on SqlBackupAndFTP.com.
+However, if you need to check the backup history remotely – it is easier to see it on the web at sqlbackupandftp.com/weblog

 How to make web log work?

 Make sure that in the SqlBackupAndFTP app in the “Backup Options” section the option “Send log to see backup history on the web” in set (default ON)

 Note that web log is part of the Updates, Web Log & Support subscription, so you need to have one of the paid editions and an active subscription.

 Then just go to sqlbackupandftp.com/weblog (you need to be logged in) to see the backup history.